badasswp/watermark-my-images/README.md

 #### `watermark_my_images_on_add_image_crops`

-This custom hook (action) fires when the watermark is added to one of the crops of the uploaded image.
+This custom hook (action) fires after the watermark is added to one of the crops of the uploaded image.
 For e.g. to log errors, you could do:

 ```php
 add_action( 'watermark_my_images_on_add_image_crops', [ $this, 'log_errors' ], 10, 4 );